supercollider/supercollider/README_WASM.md

 The OSC data is always a plain `Uint8Array` which must be properly encoded and decoded, for example in JavaScript using the [osc.js](https://github.com/colinbdclark/osc.js/) library mentioned above (`osc.writePacket()`, `osc.readPacket()`).
-You can look at the definition of `ScWasmOscClient.sendOscMessage` in `scsynth_demo.js` within the example directory to see how package encoding works.
+You can look at the definition of `OscClient.sendOscMessage` in `scsynth_demo.js` within the example directory to see how package encoding works.
 For example:

 ```javascript
 od[57120] = { receive: function(addr, data) {